Latest update: 6/30/20

 There are also various additional although temporary resources becoming available from outside providers during this difficult and largely home-bound time.
 While we will list those resources that may be of interest to our patrons on this page, we will also note that they are an “outside provider” at the end of the description so you will be able to tell which resources are of this temporary variety, and not controlled by the Library itself.

 We will be updating this list as necessary.
 You can also always check out our Research Database page for a list of many more resources available to you from the comfort of your home.
-We also have a post for resources geared towards educators, as well as one for resources geared towards children.
+We also have a post for resources geared towards educators, as well as one for resources geared towards children, and another for teens.

 Cloud Library is a platform for reading ebooks and listening to digital audiobooks.
 Our collection is always growing, and though our physical location is closed we are doing our best to keep up with your reading needs remotely!
 Visit the Cloud Library page for information on how to download the app to a variety of devices, and then check out this blog post to help us grow our collection to suit your reading wish list.

 We are also creating eBook Booklists to help in your selection, take a look at them here.

 Project Gutenberg transcribe public domain books into ebook format and make them available for the widest number of reading devices.

 LibriVox is a collection of public domain digital audiobooks, read by volunteers from all over the world.

 Standard eBooks is a volunteer driven, not-for-profit project that produces new editions of public domain ebooks that are lovingly formatted, open source, and free.